 E-readers are not able to run applications, while you can run the Amazon Appstore and install applications on Fire tablets.
 If you have the Forked Fire OS version, you can use Google Play to install and run any application of your choice.

 They are also limited when browsing and can not be used to stream videos and movies.
-Fire Tablets are made for easy streaming and easy surfing capabilities.
+Fire tablets are made for easy streaming and easy surfing capabilities.

-Kindle devices do not have different media accessories like cameras, while Fire Tablets have both front and rear cameras for webcam and taking photos.
+Kindle devices do not have different media accessories like cameras, while Fire Tablets have both front and rear cameras for webcams and taking photos.
 Kindle Fire tablets feature longer battery life compared to their counterparts, partly due to their limited functionality.

 Frequently Asked Questions